 Consumer-focused genetics company 23andMe is in a tricky spot since they specialize primarily in one product and deal with many one-and-done customers.
 The workaround? eCommerce emails that allow past customers to increase the value of their existing purchase while continuing to engage with the brand, which is a win-win on both ends.

-A welcome email is an ample opportunity for eCommerce brands since they boast a huge open rate and revenue potential.
+A welcome email is an ample opportunity for eCommerce sites since they boast a huge open rate and revenue potential.
 Airbnb’s welcome email gets right to the point to ensure that new subscribers actually use their accounts.
 It gets bonus points for serving as a helpful walkthrough for subscribers, who might not know the next steps.

 Ah, the cart abandonment email — a chance to remind a user of all the goodness they left behind (and even better, get them to return and close the deal).
 We like this one because it re-establishes brand identity prior to getting to the abandoned goods, which are below the fold.
 The takeaway: keep it clean, and don’t come on too strong.